windmill-labs/windmilldocs/docs/benchmark.md

 ## Conclusion

-Windmill is in the same general ballpark as AWS for heavier compute scripts but currently doing about 2x worse in terms of latency for workloads around 200ms.
+Windmill is in the same general ballpark as AWS for heavier compute scripts but currently doing about 2x worse in terms of latency for workloads around 200ms on 1vCPU.